 Your doctor might order blood tests to check for:

-- low levels of pepsinogen, a protein secreted by the stomach’s acid-producing cells
+- low levels of pepsinogen, a protein produced by the stomach cells

-- high levels of gastrin, a hormone that stimulates stomach acid production
+- high levels of gastrin, a hormone that stimulates the production of stomach acid

-- antibodies against stomach cells and intrinsic factor (for people who may have autoimmune AG)
+- antibodies that attack stomach cells and intrinsic factor (for people who may have autoimmune AG)

-People with autoimmune AG usually receive treatment with B12.
+People with autoimmune AG may also be treated with B-12 injections.

-It is difficult to prevent AG, but it might be possible to reduce the spread of H. pylori infection by practicing good hygiene.
-As an individual, you should wash your hands after using the bathroom and before and after handling food.
-Parents or caregivers for young children should wash their hands after handling soiled diapers or linens, and should instill good hygiene practices in children to avoid the spread of bacteria.
+AG is difficult to prevent, but you can lower your risk of getting an H. pylori infection by practicing good hygiene.
+This includes washing your hands after using the bathroom and before and after handling food.
+Parents or caregivers of young children should make sure to wash their hands after handling soiled diapers or linens.
+Teach your children good hygiene practices to avoid the spread of bacteria.